ontimize/ontimize-boot/_pages/getting_started.md

 </ul>
   </div>
   <div class="doubleColumn">
-  {{ "To start the server, navigate to the `boot` folder and type the following command
+  {{ "To start the server, open a new console in the root folder of the project, navigate to `boot` folder and type the following command

     $ cd boot
     /boot$ mvn spring-boot:run